jessepav/lacygoill-wiki-backup/tmux/environment.md

     $ tmux setenv -g{u|r} VAR

-In both the global and local environments:
+In both the global and session environments:

     $ tmux setenv -{u|r} VAR \; setenv -g{u|r} VAR

-### all shells of the current session (and only the current session)?
+### all future shells of the current session (and only the current session)?

     $ tmux setenv -r VAR

-It doesn't matter whether the variable was initially in the environment local to the session, the global environment, or both; it will always be removed.
+It doesn't matter whether the variable was initially in the session environment, the global environment, or both; it will always be removed.

-After running  the command,  tmux adds  the variable  to the  local environment, prefixed with a minus sign:
+After running  the command, tmux adds  the variable to the  session environment, prefixed with a minus sign:

     $ tmux showenv | grep VAR
     -VAR~
     ^

-This removes the old  value that the variable had in  the local environment, and indicates to tmux that  when it starts a process, it  should remove the variable from the merge between the local and global environments.
+This removes the old value that the variable had in the session environment, and indicates to tmux that  when it starts a process, it  should remove the variable from the merge between the session and global environments.

 ---

-Alternatively,  if the  variable is  in the  local environment  (and not  in the global one):
+Alternatively, if  the variable is  in the session  environment (and not  in the global one):

     $ tmux setenv -u VAR